top of page

 Prison Labor: ‘Prison insourcing’ has grown popular as a cheap alternative to offshore outsourcing.

-Sadly, we call for a $15 minimum wage for workers on the outside when inmates rarely get more than a
+Sadly, a call for a $15 minimum wage for workers on the outside when inmates rarely get more than a

 few dollars an hour for their work in facility maintenance or government-run prison factories.
 Suppose